#Blockchain4EU Blockchain for Industrial Transformations

 Identify, discuss and communicate possible Blockchain uses and impacts

-The project’s main goal is to identify, discuss and communicate possible uses and impacts of Blockchain and other DLT based objects, networks and services across specific areas, including but not limited to: connected things, automated / autonomous systems, supply chains and assets monitoring, logistics, intellectual property, authentication and certification, or digital manufacturing.
+The project’s main goal is to identify, discuss and communicate possible uses and impacts of Blockchain and other DLT based objects, networks and services across specific areas, from supply chains and assets monitoring, to intellectual property rights and authentication or certification.
 Its outputs will contribute to assess risks and opportunities for the development and uptake of Blockchain and other DLT applications within EU manufacturing and business contexts, with key focus on SMEs and the topics of innovation and competitiveness.
 They will also help to shape options for regulatory, funding and other broader EU policy responses considering collaborative, decentralized, peer-to-peer and social innovation models.

 Bringing transdisciplinary innovation into policy-making